Below is the handout for Lab 4. Accept the assignment on GitHub Classroom to get started!

 Phase 2 Tips

-data structure that you will be fixing has been corrupted in a few small ways.
+The strtable data structure that you will be fixing has been corrupted in a few small ways.
 Before you dive into fixing it, it will be important to understand the memory layout of the data structure.
-Make sure that you spend some time reading strtable.h
+Make sure that you spend some time reading strtable.h.

 Tips for Phase 2: